timothypratley/power-turtle/resources/public/conj2017-slides.md

         [power-turtle.view.canvas.raster-canvas/raster-canvas]]])

 * You can do all this without any setup
-  - without knowing anything about the JVM, dependencies, or editors
+  - nothing about the JVM, dependencies, or editors
+    - or namespaces or referring symbols
-  - I want potential users to experience Clojure first
+  - I want programmers like Nathan to experience Clojure first
-  - before they invest their time learning the surrounding tools
+    - before they invest their time in the other stuff
+    - and the same goes for beginner students too.
 * There are lessons with a progression of concepts...
   - call a function
   - combine functions into new functions